What is Blockchain Technology?

 Public Blockchains

 Open to everyone.
-Anybody can participate, see data, or validate transactions.
+Anyone can participate, view data, or verify transactions.

 Private Blockchains

 Operated by a single organization.
-Used for internal operations in cases where privacy must prevail.
+Used for internal operations where privacy is paramount.

 Consortium Blockchains

-Managed by multiple organizations in cooperation, mostly found in fields like finance and supply chain networks.
+Blockchains managed collaboratively by multiple organizations, mostly found in areas such as finance and supply chain networks.

 Hybrid Models

-Combine the openness of a public domain with the control of private information for environments that are sensitive.
+Combine the openness of the public sphere with control over private information for sensitive environments.

 Frequently Asked Questions